-15. With her typical candour, and refreshing directness, Dr Bartholome has summarised the general position as follows (T18/10/2012 P6 L4-6): "I think there's no doubt that we know much more about hyponatraemia and the

-16. Moving from the general to the particular, Senior Counsel to the inquiry explored Dr Bartholome's direction, following discussion with Dr Stewart, to respond to Claire Roberts' low sodium levels, as identified by the blood results which had been returned on the evening of 22nd October 1996, to reduce fluids to two-thirds of the normal level.
+- 15. With her typical candour, and refreshing directness, Dr Bartholome has summarised the general position as follows (T18/10/2012 P6 L4-6):"I think there's no doubt that we know much more about hyponatraemia and the problems that it raised now than we did in 1996" - 16.
+Moving from the general to the particular, Senior Counsel to the inquiry explored Dr Bartholome's direction, following discussion with Dr Stewart, to respond to Claire Roberts' low sodium levels, as identified by the blood results which had been returned on the evening of 22nd October 1996, to reduce fluids to two-thirds of the normal level.
 She asked Dr Bartholome if the latter should have reduced the intravenous fluids any further, to which Dr Bartholome said (T18/10/2012 P49 L15-22):